Moving and exporting livestock

 Some countries require female cattle to be certified as not pregnant before they are exported.

-In the NT, pregnancy testing must be done by either registered vets or people accredited as pregnancy testers by the Department of Primary Industry and Resources after formal training.
+In the NT, pregnancy testing must be done by either registered vets or people accredited as pregnancy testers by the Department of Industry, Tourism and Trade after formal training.

 Guidelines for accreditation